 Keith Nare is a doctoral candidate who also volunteers as a maths and science and homework club mentor.

-Nare, a PhD candidate at Nelson Mandela Metropolitan University (NMMU) is pursuing his doctorate in physical and polymer chemistry and has been appointed the research associate at SANRAL’s materials lab in Port Elizabeth, Eastern Cape.
+Nare, a PhD candidate at Nelson Mandela University (NMU) is pursuing his doctorate in physical and polymer chemistry and has been appointed the research associate at SANRAL’s materials lab in Port Elizabeth, Eastern Cape.

 His relationship with SANRAL in 2016 while still working as a visiting student at the SANRAL Training Academy for Candidate Engineers.
 He officially joined the lab on 10 January 2017.

 Education is his life

 Education plays a very important role in Nare’s life as he volunteers with Masifunde Learner Development at Walmer High School in Walmer in Port Elizabeth.

 He said: “I am a homework club mentor as well as a Mathematics and Science tutor.
 Honestly I love teaching, it is a response to an outer call from within to give back to the community especially where there is need for me.
 It brings joy to see other young people grow and get to realise that their birthplace shouldn’t determine their future.